indrjo/minimal-texlive-installer/README.md

 ### TeX Live on the fly

+I have written some small scripts located in `./flytex` and both for the same purpouse: understanding and  installing packages required by a project but that are not present in your *minimal* TeX Live.

+Currently, the programs are written in different languages but do the same thing: hence choose that in the langauge you prefer.
+The programs of `./flytex` here have not an official name yet, and sometimes we will happen to refer to them all as *flytex*.

-I have written two small programs, one in *sh* and the other in *Python*, both for the same purpouse: understanding and  installing packages required by a project but that are not present in your *minimal* TeX Live.
-This is a small remedy for the first time when some packages are likely to be absent: once you have your packages, you can go back to how you are used to work.
+It is just a tiny workaraound for the first time when some packages are likely to be absent: once you have your packages, you can go back to how you are used to work.

 For instance, if you run